-- Non-citizen National: A person born in an outlying possession of the United States, on or after the date the United States acquired the possession, or a person whose parents are United States non-citizen nationals.
-All United States citizens are United States nationals; however, not every United States national is a United States citizen. - Pre-approved Tenant: Refers to a Rental Unit Applicant who, at the moment the application is submitted, does not reside in the housing property to which they are applying to, but is approved by the HPO to potentially reside in a rental unit in said housing property.
-This Rental Unit Applicant should have a draft lease agreement to evidence the rental unit will serve as their primary residence. - Primary Residence: Refers to a dwelling where a person maintains or will maintain their primary residence, and which will be typically occupied for the majority of the calendar year.
-A person may have only one primary residence at any one time. - Puerto Rico Action Plan: Defines how the CDBG-DR funding allocation by the United States Department of Housing and Urban Development will be utilized in order to meet the disaster recovery needs of the Island's residents through the implementation of a transformative recovery program.
-The Action Plan, as amended, provides an analysis of the first damage calculation and reports on the programs that will meet urgent needs of housing, planning, economic recovery and infrastructure. - Puerto Rico Department of Housing (PRDOH): PRDOH has been designated as the grantee, or entity responsible for the administration of the CDBG-DR funds allocated for the recovery from disasters caused in the Island by hurricanes Irma and María in 2017.
-PRDOH regulates the Law 173 Program for rental assistance to elderly individuals from low-income households, which the Rental Assistance Program will be assisting.4 - Qualified Alien: A legal permanent resident ("green card" holder); an asylee, refugee, or an alien whose deportation is being withheld; alien paroled into the United States for at least one year; alien granted conditional entry (per law in effect prior to April 1st, 1980); Cuban or Haitian entrant; aliens in the United States who have been abused, subject to battery or extreme cruelty by a spouse or other family/household member, or have been a victim of a severe form of human
+- Pre-approved Tenant: A Rental Unit Applicant who, at the moment the application is submitted, does not reside in the housing property to which they are applying to, but is approved by the HPO to potentially reside in a rental unit in said housing property.
+This Rental Unit Applicant should have a draft lease agreement to evidence the rental unit will serve as their primary residence. - Primary Residence: A dwelling where a person maintains or will maintain their primary residence, and which will be typically occupied for the majority of the calendar year.
+A person may have only one primary residence at any one time. - Puerto Rico Action Plan: Defines how the CDBG-DR funding allocation made by the United States Department of Housing and Urban Development (HUD) will be utilized in order to meet the disaster recovery needs of the Island's residents through the implementation of a transformative recovery program.
+The Action Plan, as amended, provides an analysis of the first damage calculation and reports on the programs that will meet urgent needs of housing, planning, economic recovery and infrastructure. - Puerto Rico Department of Housing (PRDOH): The designated grantee, or entity, responsible for the administration of funds allocated to the CDBG-DR for disaster recovery from damages caused in the Island by hurricanes Irma and María in 2017.
+PRDOH administers the Act 173 Program for rental assistance that benefits elderly individuals from low-income households, which the Rental Assistance Program will be assisting. - Qualified Alien: A legal permanent resident ("green card" holder); an asylee, refugee, or an alien whose deportation is being withheld; alien paroled into the United States for at least one year; alien granted conditional entry (per law in effect prior to April 1st, 1980); Cuban or Haitian entrant; aliens in the United States who have been abused, subject to battery or extreme cruelty by a spouse or other family/household member, or have been a victim of a severe form of human trafficking; aliens whose children have been abused; and alien children whose parent has been abused who fit certain criteria. - Reasonable accommodation: A change, exception, or adjustment to a rule, policy, practice, or service.
+That may be necessary to avoid discrimination on the basis of disability.
+It affords a person with disabilities an equal opportunity to use and enjoy a dwelling, public and common use spaces, or to participate in any government-assisted program or activity.

-For current Law 173 Program's Administrative Regulations, refer to: http://app.estado.gobierno.pr/ReglamentosOnLine/Reglamentos/9121.pdf
+&lt;sup>5 For current Act 173 Program's Administrative Regulations, refer to: http://app.estado.gobierno.pr/ReglamentosOnLine/Reglamentos/9121.pdf